czheo/syntax_sugar_python/README.md

 # syntax_sugar

-`from syntax_sugar import *` adds pretty sweet sugar to Python.
+This lib adds some syntax sugar to Python.

 NOTE: This is merely a prototype.
 Everything is evolving.

 Inspired by https://github.com/matz/streem.